 About the Graduate College

-With over graduate programs in more than 100 disciplinary areas, the Graduate College at the University of Illinois fosters a vibrant campus community of scholars.
-Graduate students and faculty at Illinois enjoy an intellectual environment that reaches across the Arts, Sciences, Humanities, Social Sciences, and Engineering to create, challenge and transform knowledge.
-This is evident in the number of interdisciplinary programs and institutes on our campus, such as Beckman Institute for Advance Science and Technology, the Center for Advance BioEngergy Research (CABER), the Illinois Program for Research in the Humanities, and the Gender and Women’s Studies Program, to mention only a few.
-Our students, faculty and alumni carry on our long tradition of groundbreaking accomplishments, new discoveries, and achievements that inspire and enrich the lives of people around the world.
+With graduate programs in more than 100 disciplinary areas, the Graduate College at the University of Illinois fosters a vibrant campus community of scholars.
+Graduate students and faculty at Illinois enjoy an intellectual environment that reaches across the Arts, Sciences, Humanities, Social Sciences, and Engineering to create, challenge, and transform knowledge.
+This is evident in the number of interdisciplinary programs and institutes on our campus, such as the Beckman Institute for Advance Science and Technology, the Illinois Program for Research in the Humanities, and the Gender and Women’s Studies Program, to mention only a few.

-If you are considering graduate study at Illinois, you will find here a large array of outstanding graduate and professional programs.
-Top-notch faculty, superb libraries and research laboratories, and a robust research-funding environment enrich graduate education across a wide spectrum of disciplines and interdisciplinary study.
-For information about our graduate programs, about how to apply to them, and about financial aid available to students enrolled in them, please consult the Programs of Study.
+If you are considering graduate study at Illinois, you will find here a large array of outstanding programs, expert faculty, superb libraries and top-notch research facilities.
+For information about our graduate programs, the application process, and available financial support, please consult the Programs of Study.